Country music certainly has strong historical ties to the southern parts of the U.S., but what about its Canadian origins?

 NBC’s The Voice alum Brittany Kennell grew up in Beaconsfield, Qc., with two parents who filled the house with country music.
 Because of her musical upbringing, Kennell began writing songs at a very young age.
 After graduating from the Berklee College of Music and moving to Nashville to join the community of songwriters, she realized she needed to find her own sound.

 This journey led her to audition for The Voice in 2016 as the first Canadian contestant.
 After her time on the show ended, a called-off engagement resulted in a move back to Canada.
 Luckily, she found a new country music community in Montreal, and will soon be releasing her debut album.

 Writing about life and everything that comes with it is Shantaia’s specialty, and that includes the most difficult days too.
 When her grandfather became ill, Shantaia’s buried herself in her songwriting.
 In 2019, she was recognized for her work and was named Emerging Artist of the Year at the Saskatchewan Country Music Association Awards.

 Her most recent summer release, ‘Have a Good Weekend’ has been rising in popularity on Canadian country radio and marked her first top 50 spot on the charts.

-Born and raised in Toronto, Barney was among the artists who started his career at a very early age, back when it was more of a fun past time than a career.
-After years of performing in local venues, Barney had taken all the steps in attempt to become the best artist possible.
-Luckily, it seems as though his hard work and determination has really been paying off.
+Born and raised in Toronto, Barney was among the artists who started his career at a very early age, back when it was more of a fun pastime than a career.
+After years of performing in local venues, Barney had taken all the steps in an attempt to become the best artist possible.
+Luckily, it seems as though his hard work and determination have really been paying off.